 5. A need to implement innovative revenue generation strategies by adopting technological systems for revenue collection, modeling successful states like Kaduna.

-6. A need to Implement policy regulation frameworks that are gender inclusive and responsive will reduce wastage in project interventions.
+6. A need to implement policy regulation frameworks that are gender inclusive and responsive will reduce wastage in project interventions.

 7. Akwa Ibom state possesses abundant natural resources, including fertile land, water bodies, and mineral deposits this offers opportunities for trade and commerce given its strategic location